Steps in Submitting a ToR (Terms of Reference.)

 · Is written in clear and concise plain language

-· Identifies and adequately consider the concerns/comments raised
+· Identifies and adequately considers the concerns/comments raised

 during the review process